 The connections are minimal, and if you want additional concealment, you can put the sub under the couch.
 As for the two rear speakers, you can hang it up on the wall with the mount.
 We’ll talk more about the setup later.

-Overall, the entire system has a minimalist look that fits nicely into any interior.
+Like Bose Soundtouch 120 with compact design, the entire Sonos 5.1 system has a minimalist look that fits nicely into any interior.

 Sonos 5.1 Features Review